wtsi-hgi/gatk-cwl-generator/README.md

 $ cwl-runner HaplotypeCaller.cwl HaplotypeCaller_inputs.yml
 ```

-## Note:
+## Limitations:

-Note: at the moment, the --annotation takes in a string, not an enumeration of all the possible options
+- The parameter `annotation` takes in a string, not an enumeration of all the possible options
+- All parameters in read filters that don't conflict with tool parameters are included as optional in every CWL file